CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

   * trans
   * LGBT/Q

 It is acceptable, when applicable, to use the non-gendered pronoun, “they” as a singular.

+#### Mental and physical conditions
-* **Mental and physical conditions**: When referencing mental or physical conditions, do not refer to an individual as “mentally ill.”
+When referencing mental or physical conditions, do not refer to an individual as “mentally ill.”
 Instead, if warranted, you may use the same rules as for those with disabilities.

-Example: The Center was created to assist those with bipolar disorder, schizophrenia, and severe depression.
+* **Example:** The Center was created to assist those with bipolar disorder, schizophrenia, and severe depression.

-### Inc. / incorporated
+{{% /filter-item %}}

+{{% filter-item  "Inc. / incorporated" %}}
 When the word is part of a company name, use Inc. Do not include a comma before Inc.

-Example: Time Warner Inc.
+* **Example:** Time Warner Inc.
+{{% /filter-item %}}

-### Login / log in
+{{% filter-item  "Login / log in" %}}
 One word when used as a noun or adjective.

-Example: What’s your login name?
+* **Example:** What’s your login name?

 Two words when used as a verb.

-Example: Hurry up and log in!
+* **Example:** Hurry up and log in!

-### Measurements
+{{% /filter-item %}}

+{{% filter-item  "Measurements" %}}
 Use English units of measure (e.g., foot, mile, gallon and pound).
 Spell out units of measure, except after numbers, where abbreviations (e.g., ft., lb., m.p.g.) may be used.
 Avoid the use of measurement symbols (e.g., # for pound), including in tables.

-Example: 23 ft. high
+* **Example:** 23 ft. high

-Example: 6 ft.
+* **Example:** 6 ft.
 2 in.

-Example: 144 sq. ft.
+* **Example:** 144 sq. ft.

-Example: 12 ft. x 12 ft.
+* **Example:** 12 ft. x 12 ft.

-Example: price per pound
+* **Example:** price per pound

-### Names
+{{% /filter-item %}}

+{{% filter-item  "Names" %}}
 Use the [City government directory](https://beta.phila.gov/departments/) to find the official name of an office, department, or commission.
 Use that name consistently.

-Department of Revenue
+* **Example:** Department of Revenue
-–NOT–
-Revenue Department
+  * NOT: Revenue Department

 After the first reference on a page use the shortened name.

-Example: File your City taxes with the Department of Revenue.
+* **Example:** File your City taxes with the Department of Revenue.
 If you have trouble paying your taxes, Revenue has a variety of assistance programs.

-* For people, on initial mention, use First Name Last Name.
+For people, on initial mention, use First Name Last Name.
 Subsequent mentions use only last name.
 If two individuals in a story have the same last name, use First Name Last Name in every instance.

-Example: John Jones said that city government is the most fulfilling job he’s ever had.
+* **Example:** John Jones said that city government is the most fulfilling job he’s ever had.
 Jones joined his department in 1994.

 John Jones and Casey Jones say their work in city government is essential.
 John Jones joined his department in 1994.
 Casey Jones began her work with the City in 2001.

-### Nationwide
+{{% /filter-item %}}

+{{% filter-item  "Nationwide" %}}
 NOT national or nation-wide.

-### Numbers
+{{% /filter-item %}}

+{{% filter-item  "Numbers" %}}
 Spelling out numbers one through nine; use numerals beyond that (10, 11, etc.).

-**Spell out a number when it**:
+#### Spell out a number when it:

-* Occurs at the start of a sentence.
+Occurs at the start of a sentence.

-Example: Twenty minutes later, the last cyclist crossed the finish line.
+* **Example:** Twenty minutes later, the last cyclist crossed the finish line.

-* Is a fraction used as an estimate.
+Is a fraction used as an estimate.

-Example: one-half, two-thirds, three-quarters
+* **Example:** one-half, two-thirds, three-quarters

-**Use digits instead of spelling out a number when it**:
+#### Use digits instead of spelling out a number when it

   * Includes a decimal point.

-Example: At that time, the average age for marriage was just 18.7 years old.
+* **Example:** At that time, the average age for marriage was just 18.7 years old.

-  * Is part of a percentage
+Is part of a percentage

-Example: 19 percent of registered voters
+* **Example:** 19 percent of registered voters

-  * Is part of a range of numbers
+Is part of a range of numbers

-Example: the coveted 18–34 demographic; working 9 to 5
+* **Example:** the coveted 18–34 demographic; working 9 to 5

+#### Ages
-* **Ages**: Always use digits to express ages
+Always use digits to express ages.

-Example: 5 years old.
+* **Example:** 5 years old.

+#### Decimal points
-* **Decimal points**: Use a leading zero (0.05, not .05) for numbers between minus one and plus one.
+Use a leading zero (0.05, not .05) for numbers between minus one and plus one.
 Use a consistent number of decimal places within a document.

+#### Fractions
-* **Fractions**: Spell out and hyphenate all numbers less than one
+Spell out and hyphenate all numbers less than one.

-Example: one-half, two-thirds
+* **Example:** one-half, two-thirds

-Separate fractions from a preceding whole number with a space
+Separate fractions from a preceding whole number with a space.

-Example: 5 ½
+* **Example:** 5 ½

+#### Measurement
-* **Measurement**: Always use figures in measurements
+Always use figures in measurements.

-Example:  5 feet by 20 feet
+* **Example:**  5 feet by 20 feet

+#### Money
-* **Money**: Use the dollar sign ($) for amounts given in United States Dollars (USD).
+Use the dollar sign ($) for amounts given in United States Dollars (USD).
 For fractional amounts under $1.00 that do not occur in a chart or list, use digits for the number and spell out the word “cents.”

+#### Example
-Example: Project estimates are expected to exceed $289.5 million after the storm damage is assessed.
+Project estimates are expected to exceed $289.5 million after the storm damage is assessed.

-Example In 2014, the cost of producing a penny dropped to 1.7 cents, down from 2.4 cents in 2011.
+* **Example:** In 2014, the cost of producing a penny dropped to 1.7 cents, down from 2.4 cents in 2011.

+#### Percentages
-* **Percentages**: Use digits rather than spelling out the number and spell out the word “percent” (one word) when including percentages in prose writing.
+Use digits rather than spelling out the number and spell out the word “percent” (one word) when including percentages in prose writing.
 Use the percentage sign (%) when including percentages in charts, lists, and brief summaries.

-Example: The study showed a 5 percent decrease in obesity rates among students aged 5 to 18.
+* **Example:** The study showed a 5 percent decrease in obesity rates among students aged 5 to 18.

-Example: Late fee: 5% of the total due, plus an additional 0.5% for every month the bill is not paid.
+* **Example:** Late fee: 5% of the total due, plus an additional 0.5% for every month the bill is not paid.

+#### Phone and fax numbers
-* **Phone and fax numbers**: Use parentheses and a space to separate the area code from the rest of a phone or fax number.
+Use parentheses and a space to separate the area code from the rest of a phone or fax number.
 Use a hyphen (-) between the third and fourth digits that follow the area code.

-Example: Call (215) 686-0306 to find out if the building where you live is being managed by a court-appointed receiver.
+* **Example:** Call (215) 686-0306 to find out if the building where you live is being managed by a court-appointed receiver.

-Example: You can pay delinquent property taxes with a credit card by calling (877) 309-3710.
+* **Example:** You can pay delinquent property taxes with a credit card by calling (877) 309-3710.

+#### Ranges
-* **Ranges**: Use “to” when constructing number ranges within sentences.
-An en dash may be used in place of “to” outside of sentences to save space
+Use “to” when constructing number ranges within sentences.
+An en dash may be used in place of “to” outside of sentences to save space.

-Example: 20 to 30 days
+* **Example:** 20 to 30 days
-Example: Hours 5–8 p.m.
+* **Example:** Hours 5–8 p.m.

+#### Ratios
-* **Ratios**: Use figures and hyphens.
+Use figures and hyphens.
 Include the word to unless the number immediately preceded the word “ratio.”

-Example: The ratio was 2-to-1, a 2-1 ratio and a ratio of 2-to-1.
+* **Example:** The ratio was 2-to-1, a 2-1 ratio and a ratio of 2-to-1.

+#### Years
-* **Years**: Do not use an apostrophe when pluralizing years
+Do not use an apostrophe when pluralizing years.

-Example: 1900s
+* **Example:** 1900s

-*See the “numerals” entry in [AP Stylebook](https://www.apstylebook.com/) for complete guidance.
+See the “numerals” entry in [AP Stylebook](https://www.apstylebook.com/) for complete guidance.
+{{% /filter-item %}}

-### Online
+{{% filter-item  Online %}}
 One word.
+{{% /filter-item %}}

-### Onsite
+{{% filter-item  Onsite %}}
 One word.
+{{% /filter-item %}}

-### Passive voice
+{{% filter-item  Passive voice %}}
 Passive voice can create dull and awkward sentences and you should avoid it, except when you intend to be vague about who is responsible for an action.
 Aim for active voice.

-Example:
-The department charged fines incorrectly and apologized for the error. - NOT- Mistakes were made and fines were charged.
+* **Example:** The department charged fines incorrectly and apologized for the error. - NOT- Mistakes were made and fines were charged.
+{{% /filter-item %}}

-### Plain language
+{{% filter-item  Plain language %}}
 Don’t use formal or long words when easy or short ones will do.

-Example: Use “about” instead of “approximately,” and so on.
+* **Example:** Use “about” instead of “approximately,” and so on.

-[plainlanguage.gov](www.plainlanguage.gov) is a good resource and offers tips for making sure your writing is clear to all audiences.
+[Plainlanguage.gov](http://www.plainlanguage.gov) is a good resource and offers tips for making sure your writing is clear to all audiences.

 We lose our users’ trust if we write using government buzzwords and jargon.
 Often, these words are too general and vague, and they can lead to misinterpretation or empty, meaningless text.
 We can do without the following words:

 * Agenda (unless you’re talking about a meeting)
 * Combating (use “working against” or “fighting”)